-Small Bowel and Colon Surgery
+Explore our Small bowel and Colon Surgery Services

 General surgeons at Memorial Healthcare System have extensive experience in many different small bowel and colon procedures.
 Our surgeons use advanced minimally invasive surgery whenever possible to provide better outcomes and shorter recovery.